KSS rocks and rolls for 37th straight year - Kelowna Capital News

-Kelowna Secondary School’s famous ‘Airband’ competition was back for its 37th straight year on Thursday night, and the long-running spectacle once again, did not disappoint.
+Kelowna Secondary School’s infamous Airband was back for its 37th straight year on Thursday night, and the long-running spectacle once again, did not disappoint.

-The judged competition, which was taken in by approximately 1,200 spectators, has evolved over the years from a typical air-guitar and lip-sync competition, to a full-fledged display of synchronized dance numbers, hilarious skits, video introductions, and the use of glow-in-the-dark props, such as airplane replicas and giant Chinese-style dragons.
+The judged competition, which was taken in by approximately 1,200 spectators, has evolved over the years, from a typical air-guitar and lip-sync competition, to a full-fledged display of synchronized dance numbers, hilarious skits, video introductions, and the use of insane glow-in-the-dark props, such as airplane replicas, and giant Chinese-style dragons.

-“It’s honestly amazing,” says Grade 12 student, Yvette Muteera.
-“It’s so nice that we’ve kept such an amazing tradition alive that has gone on for so long and I’m so honoured to be a part of it.”
+The kids sure know how to entertain a crowd, but also how to come together and put on a show.
+The entire production is student-run, with KSS’s leadership classes making everything happen, from the lights and sound, to the staging, to the advertising.

-The ten groups performing ranged in size from a one-man-band to a 30-person supergroup.
+“It’s honestly amazing,” said Grade 12 student, Yvette Muteera.
+“It’s so nice that we’ve kept such an amazing tradition alive that has gone on for so long, and I’m so honoured to be a part of it.”

 To report a typo, email: